What you need to do when you receive a customer complaint.

 Speak to us

-Our technical desk is a free service for businesses.
-You can contact the technical desk for general information on complaints-handling, including informal advice on what the ombudsman’s approach is likely to be on different types of complaints.
+Our Business Support Hub is a free service for businesses.
+You can contact the Business Support Hub for general information on complaints-handling, including informal advice on what the ombudsman’s approach is likely to be on different types of complaint.

-Our technical desk is open from 9am to 5pm on Monday to Friday.
+Our Business Support Hub is open from 10am to 4pm on Monday to Friday.